TheDevtop/ssm/README.md

 # Simple State Machine (SSM)

-A state machine written in Python 3.
+A simple state machine written in Python.

+And a more complex state machine written in Go.

 ![Diagram](.html/ssm.png)

 ### Notes:

-The current implementation is call stack intensive.
+The current implementation (Python) is call stack intensive.